Dog Food Nutrition

 In fact, most adult dogs need fewer calories to avoid gaining weight instead of the higher calories required by growing puppies.
 Adult dogs that eat as many calories as a young puppy usually end up with a weight problem because their metabolism is slower.

-They still use lots of energy between four and 12 months, but their energy requirements start to level off as they approach maturity.
+They burn the most energy during play, especially up to four months, as they grow fastest during this time.
+Between four and 12 months, energy requirements level off as they approach maturity.

 Or, you can use a chart such as this one, keeping in mind that it only provides a guesstimate for your puppy’s requirements: